How to Raise a Grievance at Work: A Practical Guide

 - The problem is too serious (sexual harassment, fraud, serious safety issues)

-- You've already tried informal approaches and they've failed
+- You've already tried informal approaches

 - The person you'd normally raise it with is the problem